What a Crash Victim Should Do Next

 Electronic evidence

-Dash-cam footage, surveillance requests, body-cam requests, telematics or EDR hold issues, and texts or messages with the driver, employer, or passengers.
+Dash-cam footage, surveillance requests, body-cam requests, telematics or EDR hold issues, phone records, texts, or messages with the driver, employer, passengers, or witnesses.

 Physical evidence

-Helmets, phones, eyeglasses, torn or bloody clothing, damaged car seats, prescription bottles, mobility aids, and anything else that shows force or injury.
+Helmets, phones, eyeglasses, torn or bloody clothing, damaged car seats, prescription bottles, mobility aids, child restraints, and anything else that shows force or injury.

 Medical baseline

-Same-day symptom note, pain areas, dizziness, breathing issues, numbness, confusion, mobility problems, and what changed by the hour and by the next morning.
+Same-day symptom notes, pain areas, dizziness, breathing issues, numbness, confusion, mobility problems, and what changed by the hour, overnight, and the next morning.

 Original-file rule

 Keep originals untouched.
-Work only from duplicates when you label, crop, highlight, or annotate images and PDFs.
+Work only from duplicates when you label, crop, highlight, redact, compress, or annotate images and PDFs.

 Questions to ask early

-Your working file should answer five classes of questions: identity, coverage, injury, money, and criminal-case posture. fileciteturn58file0
+Your working file should answer five classes of questions: identity, coverage, injury, money, and criminal or traffic-case posture.

 Records to prepare